-7 Fast Food Tacos, Ranked From Soggy to Crunchy Excellence
+6 Fast Food Tacos, Ranked From Soggy to Crunchy Excellence

 While recognizing the challenges of ranking markedly different tacos, we decided to set out on a taco quest to discover who makes the best fast food taco.
 Based on the variety of tacos out there, we had to narrow our candidates.
 We relied on the simplest tacos that we think embody each popular chain.
-And if, like Burger King, the restaurant had only one type of taco on the menu, that’s the one we went with.
+And if the restaurant had only one type of taco on the menu, that’s the one we went with.
 The ranking itself considers several factors: Does it have varying textural components?
 Are the fillings compatible?
 Is this a taco I would definitely consider eating again?
 Are these tacos actually the value they appear to be?

 6. Carl’s Jr./Green Burrito: Crunchy Beef Taco

-Build: Ground beef in a crispy corn tortilla with shredded lettuce, four-cheese blend, and much-needed hot sauce
+The Build: Ground beef in a crispy corn tortilla with shredded lettuce, four-cheese blend, and much-needed hot sauce

 5. Jack in the Box: Taco

-Build: Seasoned beef, lettuce, a surprising slice of American cheese, shredded lettuce, and taco sauce in a deep fried tortilla shell
+The Build: Seasoned beef, lettuce, a surprising slice of American cheese, shredded lettuce, and taco sauce in a deep fried tortilla shell

 4. Taco John’s: Crispy Taco

-Build: Crispy shell made in-house, ground beef, lettuce, cheese, mild sauce
+The Build: Crispy shell made in-house, ground beef, lettuce, cheese, mild sauce

 3. El Pollo Loco: Chicken Taco Al Carbon

-Build: Corn tortilla, cubed chicken, onions, cilantro, bland pico de gallo
+The Build: Corn tortilla, cubed chicken, onions, cilantro, bland pico de gallo

-The verdict: El Pollo Loco’s version of tacos reminds me of the street tacos I can get in Los Angeles, just more expensive and less flavorful.
+El Pollo Loco’s version of tacos reminds us of the street tacos we can get in Los Angeles, just more expensive and less flavorful.
 That means corn tortilla, fire-grilled chicken, diced onions, and cilantro.
 That’s it.
-When it comes to street tacos, that’s all you really need if your meat is well-seasoned, your onions and cilantro are fresh, and you’ve got a kick ass salsa to pour over the goods.
+When it comes to street tacos, that’s all you really need if your meat is well-seasoned, your onions and cilantro are fresh, and you’ve got a kickass salsa to pour over the goods.

 2. Taco Bell: Crunchy Taco

-Build: Hard shell, shredded lettuce, long strands of cheese, seasoned meat
+The Build: Hard shell, shredded lettuce, long strands of cheese, seasoned meat

 1. Del Taco: The Del Taco

-Build: Hard shell, shredded lettuce, shredded cheese, diced tomatoes, seasoned beef
+The Build: Hard shell, shredded lettuce, shredded cheese, diced tomatoes, seasoned beef